uikit/uikit-site/docs/pages/slider.md

 <p class="uk-text-lead">Create a responsive carousel slider.</p>

 The Slider component is fully responsive and supports touch and swipe navigation as well as mouse drag for desktops.
-It even accelerates to keep up with your pace when you click through previous and next navigation.
+It even accelerates to keep up with your pace when you click through the `previous and next navigation.
 All animations are hardware accelerated for a smoother performance.

 ## Usage